 That’s a bit harsh but it’s the truth.

 For you to grow your glutes you have to be in a daily calorie surplus.

 Simply mean eating more calories than you burn throughout the day.

 That in itself is a whole new guide, that’s why we created this Monday to Friday plan that you can use.

 If you’re a vegan use this one instead.

-If you want to learn more about glutes training and maximizing your results in the shortest time possible go ahead and join our free video series here.
+If you want to learn more about glutes training and maximizing your results in the shortest time possible make sure to read THIS guide.